golioth/developer-training/website/docs/golioth-intro/signup.md

 ## Learning Objectives

-* **Summary:** Sign up for the Console to get your Golioth account.
-Go through the wizard steps outlined on the Docs page and on the Console itself in order to provision your first device.
-The credentials created here allow your device (MagTag for these examples) to authenticate on the Golioth Cloud.
+This section is to get you signed up with a Golioth account, which is required for getting credentials so your device can authenticate to Golioth and later accessing device data on the Console.
+There is a 'wizard' that will guide you through creating your first device on the platform.

+### Desired Outcome

-* **Desired Outcome:** By the end of this section you should understand how to add a single device to the console and access the credentials for use on your device.
+* Understand how to add a single device to the console
+* Be able to access the credentials for use on your device.
+### Time Estimate
-* **Approximate time:** 5 minutes
+* 5 minutes

 ## Signup and Provision your first device